damc1610/damc1610/README.md

 - 👨‍💻 All of my projects are available at: [https://github.com/damc1610](https://github.com/damc1610)

-- ⏳ Long term goals: **I would like to learn other programming languages, such as html, java, css, among others.](I would like to learn other programming languages, such as html, java, css, among others.**
+- ⏳ Long term goals: **I would like to learn other programming languages, such as html, java, css, among others..**

 - 💬 Ask me about: **PYTHON, SQL, Cryptocurrencies, Binance, Wallets**